btho733/Belvin-PhD/README.md

 **Finalised foders** - ColorClustering

 **To be added**  - Reconstruction of 3D geometry using machine learning techniques

+                 - Image based modelling of microstructural connections in upper chambers of heart

-                 -
+                 - Segmentation of tissue types